gizmo126/django-app-starter/README.md

 5. `git push`

 ## PUSHING TO HEROKU:
+0. make sure that `settings.py` is the heroku version
+1. `heroku login`
-0. `heroku git:remote -a <your project>`
+2. `heroku git:remote -a <your project>`
-1. commit code to github repository first
+3. commit code to github repository first
-2. `git push heroku master`
+4. `git push heroku master`
-* make sure that `settings.py` is the heroku version

 ## END:
 - postgresql getting hung up (no admin): `brew services stop postgresql` then restart from gui